SDKAutoUP/azure-rest-api-specs/README.md

 ## Directory Structure

-The structure of the directory should strictly follow these rules:x
+The structure of the directory should strictly follow these rules:xx

 1. **Profile**: The profile holder contains the profiles' definition MD files. these files will contain information and references to the snapshots of the RPs' Resource types or Dataplane API versions that represent a specific profile.